Carlos Smith (politician): Florida House of Representatives

 On November 22, 2016, Smith was sworn in as a member of the Florida House of Representatives, becoming the first openly gay Latin person and first openly LGBT Latin person elected to the Florida Legislature.
 Despite being part of a small Democratic minority in the House, Smith filed several ambitious pieces of legislation and has advocated aggressively on a series of progressive issues.

 On April 21, 2022, Smith attempted to stage a sit-in demonstration to prevent a vote on Florida's congressional district maps.
 Opponents of the tactic compared his actions to an insurrection.
 The demonstration was ultimately unsuccessful.

 Elections

 In 2016, Smith first won election to the seat with 69 percent of the vote, defeating no party affiliation candidate Shea Silverman, who garnered 31 percent.
 Smith had no Republican opponent.

 In his 2018 re-election campaign, Smith received 64 percent of the vote, beating Republican challenger Ben Griffin by an almost 2-to-1 margin.

-Smith lost his 2022 re-election to Susan Plasencia, gaining roughly 48% of the vote.